Admissions & Audition Information

 - Sight reading possible.
 Accompanist available ONLY at local (on campus) auditions.

-Degree Desired: BM, BME, BA in Vocal Performance
+Degree Desired: BM, BME, BA

-Degree Desired: BFA in Music Theatre, BA in Music Theatre
+Degree Desired: BFA in Musical Theatre

 Degree Desired: BS in Music Business